Vladimir Khodov: Later life

 In 2003, Borik was released from prison a year before his sentence was completed.
 Borik returned to Elkhotovo, and on July 1 he abducted Sveta Gabisova, a girl he had known earlier, claiming he was in love and wanted to marry her, despite her protests.
 Relatives rescued Sveta, and her brother Iriston visited Borik to complain about his behaviour - during the resulting fight, Borik was shot and killed.
-Vladimir returned for the funeral on July 22, but interrupted the funeral to take the body away for a Muslim burial.
-Vladimir's disturbance caught the attention of the authorities, and after hiding in a local cleric's basement, he was arrested.
+Vladimir returned for the funeral on 22 July but interrupted the funeral to take the body away for a Muslim burial.
+His disturbance caught the attention of the authorities, and after hiding in a local cleric's basement, he was arrested.
 Despite being a wanted criminal, Vladimir was released by the police shortly after.
-Shamil Basayev has claimed that this was when Vladimir was given the choice of prison or helping to infiltrate the Chechen warlord's movement.
+Shamil Basayev claimed this was when Vladimir was given the choice of prison or helping to infiltrate the Chechen warlord's movement.

-According to police records, Vladimir had already joined the "Taliban" training camp in Galashki (Ingushetia), and returned to it after his release.
-On February 3, 2004 an exploding 122mm artillery shell in Vladikavkaz killed an army cadet and a nearby female.
-By February 21 Vladimir had been declared the prime suspect, after being caught on videotape.
+According to police records, Khodov had already joined the "Taliban" training camp in Galashki (Ingushetia), and returned to it after his release.
+On 3 February 2004 an exploding 122 mm artillery shell in Vladikavkaz killed an army cadet and a nearby female.
+By 21 February Vladimir had been declared the prime suspect, after being caught on videotape.

 In Elkhotovo, an arsenal of weapons was found at the home of another convert and Vladimir's picture and code name (Abdullah) appeared on the FSB "Wanted" Internet Pages.
 A failed (and victimless) bomb attack on the Moscow to Vladikavkaz train near the Elkhotovo railway station in May 2004 was also blamed on Vladimir Khodov.

 Siege

 On the second day of the Beslan siege, Khodov reportedly stopped one of the other hostage-takers from killing a hostage named Larisa Kudzieva, and offered to free her two children if she agreed to wear an explosive belt and hijab in exchange; an offer which Kudzieva refused.

-During the siege, authorities got Aleksandra to phone her son, hoping she could convince him to let the children go free.
+During the siege, authorities got Khodov's mother, Aleksandra, to phone her son, hoping she could convince him to let the children go free.

 After the attack

 After the siege, there were rumours that he had survived and had been captured, died in custody, or had committed suicide in prison.

-After the attacks, his mother Aleksandra was taken into custody by the FSB though released from wrongdoing.
+After the attacks, his mother Oleksandra was taken into custody by the FSB although exonerated of wrongdoing.
 She was evicted from Beslan in absentia and went to live in Vladikavkaz.